okonomichiyaki/supercat/095-terminology.md

 : court card with bot agents and rival agents, and more rival agents than bot agents

 critical
-: some Fates consider Event cards critical, and will apply a DRM during seize check
+: some Fates consider Event cards critical, and will automatically seize initiative if an Event is played

 double city
 : a second loyal city on planet that already has a loyal city